cfelton/test_jpeg/README.md

 In the future the output of the various encoders will be compared to each other.

 JPEG Encoders
 =============

    - jpegenc_v1: is the VHDL JPEG encoder converted to Verilog
    - jpegenc_v2: is the Verilog JPEG encoder.
    - jpegenc_v3: WIP design3 jpeg encoder
    - jpegenc_v4: <future> jpeg2k encoder

-(@todo: the above need better names)
+(@todo: the above need better names?)

 Getting Started